 Born in New Mexico, raised in Wyoming and Montana, the mountain west has always been my home.
 I come from mountaineering families on both sides: my maternal grandfather was a pioneering climber in the Sierra Nevada, while my father guided in the Tetons and climbed in China and Nepal.
 Both my parents guided for Outward Bound.
 I ran my first river at nine months old, and have been hiking and backpacking longer than I can remember.
 My other major influence has been my stepfather, Stephen Bodio, a nature writer, falconer and traveler, and as fine a family member as I could hope to have.

 I studied black and white photography in high school, under an excellent teacher, where I received a good grasp of photographic fundamentals but didn't yet thrive artistically.
 After high school, I began guiding for ARTA River Trips, and my interest in photography gradually rekindled as I endeavored to share with friends and family my work in the finest landscapes of the American West.
 Meanwhile, I studied classical literature, philosophy and history of mathematics at St. John's College in Santa Fe, New Mexico.
 I converted to Eastern Orthodox Christianity in 2005.
-I am currently living with my wife and son in Deep Springs Valley on the Nevada-California border.
+After years of living with my wife and son in Deep Springs Valley on the Nevada-California border, I now live in the Palouse region of eastern Washington.

 Photographically, I travel light and prefer to shoot off pavement and explore unknown locations.
 My favorite landscapes include the unknown expanses and little-visited mountains of Nevada, the California desert, rural New Mexico, the canyons of Dinosaur National Monument, and the vast wilderness of Central Idaho.
 I have also been fortunate enough to travel in Turkey and Mongolia, and can't wait to do more.